Monday, 15 September 2025

 Geofact: An unworked stone resembling a tool but formed naturally.

-Eolith: A stone found in very old layers, often labelled “unworked” due to its age—yet many show human workmanship, evidence of cognition.
+Eolith: A stone found in very old layers, often labelled “unworked” due to its age—yet many show human workmanship and evidence of cognition.
 This label mismatch leads to dismissal of potential early human activity.

 Why This Matters